nohackjustnoobb/Macro-Deck-Firmware/README.md

    - `ok` if the deletion was successful.
    - `!ok` if the deletion failed or the index is invalid.

+### Creating Folder

+To create a folder, follow these steps:

+1. A message is sent with the type `cf` (create folder).
+2. The data portion contains:
+   - The path or identifier of the folder.
+3. The receiver responds with:
+   - `ok` if the folder creation was successful.
+   - `!ok` if the folder creation failed.

 ### Deleting Folder

 To delete a folder, follow these steps: